biancamika/digital-garden/content/notes/3. Permanent Notes/The freedom of no escape.md

 ---
-title: The freedom of no escape
+title: "The freedom of no escape"
 ---
 ## Reference
 - **Source:** [[Kernel Learn Track - Resource Notes]]